dfelinto/blender-manual/manual/render/eevee/materials/nodes_support.rst

 Attribute
    Defaults to active UV layer.
 Only "density", "color", "flame" and "temperature" built-in attributes are supported.
-   UVs and Vertex Color layers are supported.
+   UVs and Color Attributes are supported.

 Bevel
    Not supported.